otam-mato/moodle_lms_helm_kubernetes/README.md

 ### 6. Add TLS encryption:

-1. Create certificate via CertificateManager and note its ARN
+1. Create a certificate via CertificateManager and note its ARN
 2. Modify the service (LoadBalancer)
    ```
    kubectl edit svc my-release-moodle